sciann/sciann/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/sciann/sciann/blob/master/LICENSE)

+# :warning: NOTE :warning:
+Thanks for your interest in this project.
+This project is no longer maintained, so please be aware of that.
+The last tests are based on `python==3.9` and `tensorflow==2.10`.
+It should be less sensitive to Python updates, but `Keras / TensorFlow` changes rapidly.
+So I strongly advise to use SciANN on `TensorFlow/Keras == 2.10`.

 # SciANN: Neural Networks for Scientific Computations

 SciANN is a Keras wrapper for scientific computations and physics-informed deep learning.